 Reflect on if you’re comfortable having sex, and if you are ready to be pregnant.

 The hours following unprotected sex might feel like a wake-up call.
 The uncertainty, concern, and even fear are typically enough to not want to let the situation happen again.
-Every time you have sex, there’s a chance of pregnancy.
-Conversations about prevention of STI and pregnancy can start with your partner and/or with a medical professional.
-Our nurses and doctors are ready to answer your questions and help you to take steps for a healthier future.
+Every time you have sex, there’s a chance of pregnancy, and if you are not actively planning on having children right now it would be an unplanned pregnancy.
+Conversations about prevention of STI / STD and pregnancy can start with your partner and/or with a medical professional.
+Our nurses and doctors are ready to help answer your questions and help you to take steps for a healthier future.

-We are available at three CAPS Pregnancy Clinics locations and can provide pregnancy testing, education on pregnancy and STI risks, resources and support to help you find your voice and decide on the next best actions to take.
-Visit CAPS Pregnancy Clinics online or call us at 619-337-8080 to schedule an appointment.
+CAPS Pregnancy Clinics is available provide Free pregnancy testing, education on pregnancy, STI / STD testing and risks, and resources and support to help you find your voice and decide on the next best actions to take.